CarpenterD/python-dithering/README.md

 Call function from the python environment:
 ```
->>> ditherImage(target, saveOutput = True, outputType = type, showFinal = True)
+>>> ditherImage(target, saveOutput=True, outputType=type, showFinal=True)
 ```

 Saved output images will have '(dithered)' appended to the file name.

 ##### Parameters

-- target: file path to target image
+- `target`: file path to target image
-- saveOutput: whether or not output image should be saved
+- `saveOutput`: whether or not output image should be saved
-- outputType: the output file format.
+- `outputType`: the output file format.
 Some [supported types](https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html) may negate dithering effect.
-- showFinal: whether or not the output image should be displayed using the default image viewer
+- `showFinal`: whether or not the output image should be displayed using the default image viewer

 ### Note